Thumb tribe

-The term thumb tribe was first used in Japan to identify the "younger generation of Japanese texters".
+The term thumb tribe was first used in Japan in 2006 to identify the "younger generation of Japanese texters".
 Japanese youth used their keitai or mobile phone to download music, access Japan's version of Myspace called mixi, surf the web, check train timetables and so forth.
 This group is identified as a common source of smart mobs that assemble seemingly spontaneously.
 The Japanese texting style relies heavily on the thumb, according to a report in NBC News.

+In 2007 the term thumb tribe became used by marketers to identify younger consumers and in politics to identify persons who are not part of the younger generation, such as American politician Mitt Romney, who in 2010 was said to have owned a mobile phone but not been able to use it dexterously.